Malawi: Mutharika Assures Malawians in UK to Sort Out Dual Citizenship

 "It is important to speak positively about your country," Mutharika stated.

-Chairperson for Malawi Association in UK, Hannington Gondwe expressed gratitude for the President's response to their issues.
+Chairperson for Malawi Association in UK, Hannington Sembe Gondwe expressed gratitude for the president's response to their issues.

 He said they were relieved that the president pledged to deal with the dual citizenship issue to enable them participate in the social economic development of the country.